redox-os/rfcs/text/0000-sysv-shm.md

 [drawbacks]: #drawbacks

-There is no technical drawback just that we are reimplementing an obsolete interface as SysV interface is superseded by POSIX ipc/shm mechanisms.
+There is no technical drawback just that we are reimplementing an obsolete interface as SysV interface is superseded by POSIX ipc/shm [mechanisms](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html).
 Therefore newer software should not rely on it.
+Although it may still be useful.

 # Alternatives
 [alternatives]: #alternatives